NATIONAL HISPANIC INSTITUTE

 On different occasions some of these institutions go a step further.
 They realize the importance of placing young minds in environments that excite the possibilities of college and make higher education real in their lives.

-This year, a long supporter of NHI, Austin College will host the 4-Day GD.
+This year, a long supporter of NHI, Austin College will host the 4-Day Great Debate.
 At the Great Debate students will go through a journey at Sherman, Texas to improve their language skills and word management while working together to bring home the silver cup.

 We look forward to seeing you at the Texas 4-Day Great Debate!